JiarongGu/redux-sink/examples/injections.md

 ### Inject other objects

-because all `Sink` use `SinkContainer` to create instance, so we normally cannot access the constuctor arugments, so we provide way to inject other objects.
+because all `Sink` use `SinkContainer` to create the instance, so we normally cannot access the constructor arguments, so we provide a way to inject other objects.

 ```javascript
 import { sink, state } from 'redux-sink';